-Simmons, a Republican, was the representative for Nebraska's 6th congressional district from 1931 to 1933.
+Simmons was the representative for Nebraska’s 6th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Simmons missed 40 of 591 roll call votes, which is 6.8%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1923-Feb 1924||30||0||0.0%||0th|

 |Dec 1924-Mar 1925||54||0||0.0%||0th|

 |Dec 1925-Feb 1926||22||2||9.1%||49th|